ken-conversionhub/G-FAST/README.md

 git push
 ```

 **Important:** You must set your name and email on Git before pushing to the repository.
-Type the following to your git bash terminal (replace John Doe with your own name):
+Type the following in your git bash terminal (replace John Doe with your own name):

 ```
 git config --global user.name 'John Doe'